On 2 September 2020 we became FCDO Services. Read more about our name change.

 • Reduce water consumption by 25% on the office and non-office estate by 2020

-The Government’s continued commitment to sustainable development and the sustainability agenda means that FCO Services recognises the importance of reducing its environmental impact.
+The Government’s continued commitment to sustainable development and the sustainability agenda means that FCDO Services recognises the importance of reducing its environmental impact.
 In 2014:

-1. February, FCO and FCO Services were certified by the Carbon Trust as achieving the Carbon Trust Standard (for Greenhouse Gases) and the Carbon Trust Waste Standard.
-These certifications represent credible external validation that the FCO and FCO Services have cut their carbon emissions and waste, and have good carbon and waste management practices.
+1. February, FCDO and FCDO Services were certified by the Carbon Trust as achieving the Carbon Trust Standard (for Greenhouse Gases) and the Carbon Trust Waste Standard.
+These certifications represent credible external validation that the FCDO and FCDO Services have cut their carbon emissions and waste, and have good carbon and waste management practices.

-2. May (and December), FCO Services became a registered participant in the EU Code of Conduct for Data Centres – reinforcing our commitment to making energy and cost savings.
+2. May (and December), FCDO Services became a registered participant in the EU Code of Conduct for Data Centres – reinforcing our commitment to making energy and cost savings.

-3. August, the FCO’s Environmental Management System was re-accredited to ISO 14001, an international quality standard awarded to organisations with high standards of environmental management.
-The fact that we are tenants of the FCO, as well as our joint initiatives, enables us to support the FCO and contribute towards wider government targets for the sustainability of its estate and act as a leading example to both public and private sectors.
+3. August, the FCDO’s Environmental Management System was re-accredited to ISO 14001, an international quality standard awarded to organisations with high standards of environmental management.
+The fact that we are tenants of the FCDO, as well as our joint initiatives, enables us to support the FCDO and contribute towards wider government targets for the sustainability of its estate and act as a leading example to both public and private sectors.